cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ![add-position-track.png](images/add-position-track.png)

-After adding the track, we can set the indicator of the current frame to a certain frame then change the position of the node, the current frame will set to be a keyframe automatically.
+After adding the track, we can set the indicator of the current frame to a certain frame and then change the position of the node, the current frame will be set to be a keyframe automatically.

 > Both modify the value on the Inspector panel and dragging the node in the scene can change the position of a node.